Blog details

 Hosting

-This blog is hosted at Site5 while Amazon AWS provide the DNS services and MaxCDN the content distribution network used to serve up image, stylesheets and downloads.
+This blog is hosted on Amazon S3 while Amazon CloudFront provides the content distribution network used to serve up image, stylesheets and downloads as well as page caching.

 Licensing